statespace-tech/toolfront/README.md

 - **🧠 Self-improving**: Your AI learns from experience, becoming smarter and faster over time.
 - **🔒 Secure**: Your data stays local, private, and under your control.

+## Learning API

+Your AI models need to be fast and accurate, but it's hard to get the right data to make that happen.
+ToolFront's learning API automatically gathers information about your databases and APIs to help your AI get better over time.

+> [!NOTE]
+> The learning API is an add-on, and currently in beta.
+We're actively working on it and would love your feedback!

 ## Quickstart

 ToolFront runs on your computer through an **[MCP server](https://modelcontextprotocol.io/)**, a secure protocol to connect apps to LLMs.